Iran Khodro: Founding

+Iran Khodro was founded on August 29, 1962.

 Structure

 Iran Khodro Industrial Group (IKCO) is a public joint stock company with the objective of creation and management of factories to manufacture various types of vehicles and parts as well as selling and exporting them.

 Size and production

 The company has become the largest vehicle manufacturer in the Middle East, Central Asia and North Africa.
 In Iran, it is the largest vehicle manufacturing company, having an average share of 65 percent of domestic vehicle production.

-Iran Khodro, the largest car manufacturer in the Middle East, produced 774,965 units of passenger cars and commercial vehicles in 2010 and aims to produce and market 850 thousand cars in 2011.
+Iran Khodro produced 556,442 passenger cars and commercial vehicles in 2023 and has planned to produce 600,000 units in 2024.

 Certifications

-Iran Khodro has qualified for ISO 9001 from RW-TUV, Germany, as well as many other health, safety, and environment certificates including ISO 14001 and OHSAS 18001.
-The company has also obtained TÜV, TSE, GOST and some other important standard certification for its different productions.
+Iran Khodro has qualified for ISO 9001 from RW-TÜV, Germany, as well as many other health, safety, and environment certificates including ISO 14001 and OHSAS 18001.

 Products and relationships

+Iran's automobile production crossed the 1 million mark in 2005.
+Iran Khodro is one of the largest car manufacturers in Asia.
+It has established joint-ventures with foreign partners on 4 continents.